 4. Ramona Falls

 Breathtaking mountain views, soaring evergreens and a waterfall so serene you’ll find yourself whispering in its presence.
-That’s the Ramona Falls hike on Mount Hood’s southeastern side.
+That’s the Ramona Falls hike on Mount Hood’s southwestern side.
 The 7-mile roundtrip is truly a wondrous walk in the woods, with occasional views out across the Sandy River basin up to Hood’s snowy shoulders.
 Before you see the falls, which cascade down a sort of jumbled basalt staircase, you’ll hear them off in the distance.
 And when you do finally see Ramona Falls, don’t be surprised if words escape you.

 Photo courtesy of Nickay3111 via Flickr.